17 Random Variables

 discrete_continuous

 Rather than fully write out a probability distribution or show a histogram, there are some common distributions that come up frequently when doing data science.
-These distributions are specified by some parameters, which are constants that specify the shape of the distribution.
-In terms of notation, the ‘~’ means “has the probability distribution of”.
+These distributions are specified by some parameters (the numbers inside the parentheses), which are constants that specify the shape of the distribution.
+In terms of notation, the ‘~’ again means “has the probability distribution of”.

 These common distributions are listed below: